ray-project/ray/doc/source/cluster/index.rst

 ``<address>`` with the value printed by the command on the head node (it should look something like ``123.45.67.89:6379``).

+Note that if your compute nodes are on their own subnetwork with Network Address Translation, to connect from a regular machine outside that subnetwork, the command printed by the head node will not work.
+You need to find the address that will reach the head node from the second machine.
+If the head node has a domain address like compute04.berkeley.edu, you can simply use that in place of an IP address and rely on the DNS.

 .. code-block:: bash

   $ ray start --address=<address> --redis-password='<password>'